One of the most beautiful plants, learn about 12 Different Bromeliad Types that you can grow indoors in homes and offices!

 Did you know that the famous pineapples that you eat belong to the bromeliad family?
 We bet not!
 It is one of the most popular bromeliads of a dwarf variety, having waxy green leaves with spines on the sides.
 As it comes with juicy fruit, you must add ananas to your list of must grow houseplants!

 You might not have heard about Tillandsias before, but you must have heard about air plants.
-What makes it an excellent bromeliad types is its minimum requirements of care and attention and are perfect for humid climates.
+What makes it an excellent bromeliad variety is its minimum requirements for care and attention.
 As it is tiny in size, you can also hang them near your windows.

 It is named after Gustave Billberg, a Swedish botanist.
 Its foliage is bushy and erect, with tubular flowers emerging from bright pink bracts, hanging like pendants on a fine stem.
 They come in shades of pink, blue, green, and yellow.
 Keep the plant in natural light and allow the topsoil to get dry between watering.

 Catopsis is also an epiphyte and is also referred to as an air plant.
-With soft and floppy foliage, its leaves form a shape similar to that of an urn with flowers protruding from the middle of the stalks.
+With soft and floppy foliage, its leaves form a shape similar to the urn with flowers protruding from the middle of the stalks.
 Keep the plant in bright, indirect light and use distilled water to prevent mineral build-up.

 Tip: Be careful not to overwater the plant as it can rot the roots.

-Found commonly in the rain forests of Brazil, the bright yellow and variegated rosette makes them quite distinctive.
+Found commonly in Brazil’s rain forests, the bright yellow and variegated rosette makes them quite distinctive.
 In their native environment, they grow on decaying logs but will do just fine in containers also.
-The leaves form a nest-like arrangement at the center prior to flowering that comes in red, purple, or white colors.
+The leaves form a nest-like arrangement at the center before flowering in red, purple, or white colors.

 Famous for its star-shaped leaves, it belongs to a group of terrestrial bromeliads.
-Green, bronze, brown, red, and pink are some of the beautiful shades of its foliage.
+Green, bronze, brown, red, and pink are beautiful shades of its foliage.
 It is best for indoor spaces thanks to its small size.
 It is also a low-maintenance plant and adapts well to low lighting.

 Portea is named after Dr. Marius Porte, who was a french plant collecter.
 Its foliage can grow up to 2 feet tall in shades of pink, purple, blue, and teal.
 It grows small flowers in a dark blue color.
 Keep the plant near a sunny source like the west or east-facing window.